MicrosoftDocs/visualstudio-docs/docs/debugger/create-custom-views-of-native-objects.md

 You can't update *.natvis* files that are embedded in *.pdb* files while you're debugging.

 If you modify the *.natvis* file outside of Visual Studio, the changes don't take effect automatically.
-To update the debugger windows, you can re-evaluate the **.natvisreload** command in the **Watch** window.
-This causes the changes to take effect without restarting the debugging session.
+To update the debugger windows, you can reevaluate the **.natvisreload** command in the **Watch** window.
+Then the changes take effect without restarting the debugging session.

 Also use the **.natvisreload** command to upgrade the *.natvis* file to a newer version.
 For example, the *.natvis* file may be checked into source control, and you want to pick up recent changes that somebody else made.